VerifyTests/Verify/docs/converter.md

 Converters are used to split a target into its component parts, then verify each of those parts.

-When a target is split the result the result is:
+When a target is split the result is:

  * An info file (containing the metadata of the target) serialized as json.
 File name: `{TestType}.{TestMethod}.info.verified.txt`
  * Zero or more documents of a specified extension.
 File name: `{TestType}.{TestMethod}.{Index}.verified.{Extension}`